Moorlands, Memories and Reflections

 In ‘real life’ the Works did close and (February 2020) is being demolished.
 In the novel, the factory is saved by a workers’ occupation and buy-out, with a scene where the riot police try to break the occupation.
 The novel links the fictitious outcome at Horwich with the actual occupation and buy-out at Upper Clyde Shipbuilders, Glasgow.
 Some of the dialogue is in Lancashire dialect, reflecting shop-floor culture at the time.
 There’s a glossary to help readers unfamiliar with ‘Lanky’.

 With Walt Whitman in Bolton – Lancashire’s Links to Walt Whitman.
 This charts the remarkable story of Bolton’s long-lasting links to America’s great poet.
-Price £10.00 including post and packing.
 New bi-centennial edition published in May 2019.
+Normal price £10.00 plus post and packing, available now (to 1/3/21) for £6 or 3 for £15.
 Bolton’s links with the great American poet Walt Whitman make up one of the most fascinating footnotes in literary history.
 From the 1880s a small group of Boltonians began a correspondence with Whitman and two (John Johnston and J W Wallace) visited the poet in America.
 Each year on Whitman’s birthday (May 31) the Bolton group threw a party to celebrate his memory, with poems, lectures and passing round a loving cup of spiced claret.
 Each wore a sprig of lilac in Whitman’s memory.
 The group were close to the founders of the ILP – Keir Hardie, Bruce and Katharine Bruce Glasier and Robert Blatchford.
 The links with Whitman lovers in the USA continue to this day.

 Will Yo’ Come O’ Sunday Mornin?
 The Winter Hill Mass Trespass of 1896.
 Hidden supplies discovered!
 The story of Lancashire’s Winter Hill Trespass of 1896 is remarkable.
 10,000 people marched over Winter Hill to reclaim a right of way.
 The Kinder Scout Mass Trespass of 1932 was by no means the first attempt by working class people to reclaim the countryside.
 Probably the biggest-ever rights of way struggle took place on the moors above Bolton in 1896, with three successive weekends of huge demonstrations to reclaim a blocked path.
 Over 12,000 took part in the biggest march.
 The demonstrations were led by a coalition of socialists and radical liberals and Allen Clarke (see above!) wrote a great song about the events – ‘Will Yo’ Come O’ Sunday Mornin’?’
 Price £5.00 plus £3 postage.
 Sales go to Bolton Socialist Club.